german36-del/autodistill-owlv2/README.md

 ## License

-This model is licensed under an [Apache 2.0](LICENSE), [see original model implementation license](https://github.com/google-research/scenic/blob/main/LICENSE) (The license is for all scenic projects), and the corresponding [HuggingFace Transformers documentation](https://huggingface.co/docs/transformers/main/en/model_doc/owlv2).
+This model is licensed under an [Apache 2.0](LICENSE) ([see original model implementation license](https://github.com/google-research/scenic/blob/main/LICENSE) (The license is for all scenic projects), and the corresponding [HuggingFace Transformers documentation](https://huggingface.co/docs/transformers/main/en/model_doc/owlv2)).

 ## 🏆 Contributing